CumulusNetworks/docs/content/nvue-reference/Show-Commands/Interface.md

 Shows the <span class="a-tooltip">[SFP](## "Small Form-Factor Pluggable")</span> module information for the specified interface.

 {{%notice note%}}
 Cumulus Linux 5.11 and later no longer provides this command.
-Use the `nv show platform transceiver <interface>` command instead.
+Use the `nv show platform transceiver <interface-id>` command instead.
 {{%/notice%}}

 ### Command Syntax